tudorilisoi/mobilecenta/src/installer/README_Locales.txt

 Please refer to Locales Guide for installation details.

-uniCenta oPOS v4.3.2 is delivered with support for 15 languages.
+uniCenta oPOS v4.4.2 is delivered with support for 15 languages.

 Full translations provided by uniCenta include:
 English UK - the default language set.
 English - USA
+Spanish - European
 French - European
 German - UI mostly complete.
-Reports approx' 75% Spanish - UI mostly complete.
 Reports approx' 75%

 Not all locales are completely translated.